New bounds and constructions for constant weighted $X$-codes: Introduction

-for some absolute constant $c>0$. \item Explicit constructions for constant weighted $X$-codes with $d=3,7$ and $x=2$.
-These constructions further improve the general lower bound providing a nearly optimal lower bound $m^{2-\varepsilon}$ for the case $M_{3}(m,3,2)$ and an optimal lower bound $c'm^{2}$ for the case $M_{4}(m,3,2)$, when $m$ is large enough. \item An improvement of $({\log m})^{\frac{1}{5}}$ of the best known lower bound on the maximum number of codewords for the special class of $(m,n,1,2)$ $X$-codes of constant weight $3$ introduced in \cite{FC2010}.
+for some absolute constant $c>0$. \item An improvement of $({\log m})^{\frac{1}{5}}$ of the best known lower bound on the maximum number of codewords for the special class of $(m,n,1,2)$ $X$-codes of constant weight $3$ introduced in \cite{FC2010}.
 This improvement is also extended to the general case where higher error tolerances are required. \end{itemize}

-This paper is organised as follows: In Section II, we introduce the formal definitions for $X$-codes and superimposed codes, we also include a well-known lower bound for hypergraph independent sets.
+This paper is organised as follows: In Section II, we list some necessary notations and introduce the combinatorial requirements and the definitions of $X$-codes, we also include a lower bound for hypergraph independent sets preparing for proofs in Section IV.
 In Section III, we investigate the bounds and constructions for constant weighted $X$-codes.
-We prove a general lower bound on $M_w(m,d,x)$ and a non-trivial lower bound on $M_3(m,d,2)$.
+We prove a general result on $M_w(m,d,x)$ and a non-trivial lower bound on $M_3(m,d,2)$.
 We also present some explicit constructions for constant weighted $X$-codes with $d=3,7$ and $x=2$ based on the results from additive combinatorics and finite fields.
 In Section IV, we improve the lower bound on the maximum number of codewords for a special class of $(m,n,1,2)$ $X$-codes of constant weight $3$ and extend this result to a general case.
 In Section V, we conclude our work with some remarks.